I am a therapist and I absolutely love my work.

 This is always a tricky question for me to answer because I’m trying to make a living, and I want to send my kids to college.

-I care about you even though you pay me money, not because you pay me money.
+I care about you even though you pay me money, not because you pay me.

 I tear up when you share your pain.

 Of course, I sometimes hold back tears.
-I’m not going to let them gush out so that you feel the need to comfort me.
+I won’t let them gush out so that you feel the need to comfort me.

 But the tears are there, and the tears are real.
 So is the laughter and the times when you think I am angry on your behalf.
 That’s how we both know empathy is real.